 George Page led the first drive, raising $36,640.
 A red feather symbolized the organization and its agencies: Boy and Girl Scouts, Camp Fire, City and Chartered Missions, USO and Council, and Salvation Army.

 In 1947, an office was established in the Koehler Building on D Avenue.
 The first executive director, Latha Prosser, was hired a year later.
+Travelers Aid and Housing Desk was added as a funded partner.

 In 1954, Community Chest and Red Cross were combined into the newly-named United Fund and Charles W. Gallaher, former city engineer, become director.